Pungyeon/clean-go-article/README.md

 }
 ```

-First, indentation hells makes it difficult for other developers to understand the flow of your code.
+First, indentation hell makes it difficult for other developers to understand the flow of your code.
 Second, if the logic in our `if` statements expands, it'll become exponentially more difficult to figure out which statement returns what (and to ensure that all paths return some value).
 Yet another problem is that this deep nesting of conditional statements forces the reader to frequently scroll and keep track of many logical states in their head.
 It also makes it more difficult to test the code and catch bugs because there are so many different nested possibilities that you have to account for.

 Indentation hell can result in reader fatigue if a developer has to constantly parse unwieldy code like the sample above.
 Naturally, this is something we want to avoid at all costs.